-There are no standing structures within the corridor or within 100-feet.
-Moreover, the area has already been impacted by several large transmission lines and their associated towers.
+There are no standing structures within the corridor or within the 50-foot APE.
+Moreover, the area has already been impacted by several large transmission lines substations and their associated towers.
+The Bethea Rural Historic District will not be impacted by the proposed 69kV transmission line.

-It is possible that archaeological remains be encountered in the area during will construction.
-As always, the utility's contractors should be advised to report any discoveries of concentrations of artifacts (such as bottles, ceramics, or projectile points) or brick rubble to the project engineer, who should in turn report the material to the State Historic Preservation Office, or Chicora Foundation (the process of dealing with late discoveries is discussed in No further land altering 36CFR800.13(b)(3)). activities should take place in the vicinity of these discoveries until they have been examined by an archaeologist and, if necessary, have been processed according to 36CFR800.13(b)(3).
+It is possible that archaeological remains will be encountered in the area during construction.
+As always, the utility's contractors should be advised to report any discoveries of concentrations of artifacts (such as bottles, ceramics, or projectile points) or brick rubble to the project engineer, who should in turn report the material to the State Historic Preservation Office, or Chicora Foundation (the process of dealing with late discoveries is discussed 36CFR800.13(b)(3)).
+No further land altering activities should take place in the vicinity of these discoveries until they have been examined by an archaeologist and, if necessary, have been processed according to 36CFR800.13(b)(3).